2025-2026 Catalog

 Program Description

-This program is designed for students wanting to complete a two-year AAS Degree in Wildlife Technology and enter the workforce.
+This program is designed for students wanting to complete an AAS Degree in Wildlife Technology and enter the workforce.
 Students explore skills in wildlife, aquaculture, fisheries, natural resource management and computer analysis of natural resources.
 The Wildlife Technology program focuses on principles and research techniques to assist in wildlife and land management.
 Includes practical field skills, and theory and applications for the study and management of wildlife, fisheries, and wild bird populations.
+This program includes courses that involve walking a minimum of a half mile over uneven and steep terrain.
 This program prepares students for a career as a wildlife technician.
 The AAS degree in Wildlife Technology at Front Range Community College is accredited by the North American Wildlife Technology Association (NAWTA).

 What You Will Learn